-Alison B. Fleming, Ph.D., Chief Technology Officer.
-Dr. Fleming has served as or Chief Technology Officer since January 2017.
+Alison B. Fleming, Ph.D., Executive Vice President and Chief Technology Officer.
+Dr. Fleming has served as our Executive Vice President and Chief Technology Officer since January 2017.
 Prior to being our Chief Technology Officer, Dr. Fleming led our development team as our Vice President, Product Development since October 2002.
 Prior to joining us, Dr. Fleming's academic research focused on implantable drug delivery systems for cancer therapy.
 Dr. Fleming is an inventor on several U.S. patents and pending patent applications, and has authored numerous scientific publications and poster presentations in the field of novel drug delivery systems.
 In 2001, Dr. Fleming was the recipient of the Jorge Heller Journal of Controlled Release Outstanding Paper Award.
 Dr. Fleming graduated from the University of Massachusetts, Amherst in 1997 with a B.S. in Chemical Engineering and received a Ph.D. in Chemical and Biomolecular Engineering from Cornell University in 2002.